 Restrictions on Gifts

-DMNH will not accept gifts that:
+DelMNS will not accept gifts that:

-- Would result in the Museum violating its bylaws
+- Would result in the museum violating its bylaws

-- Would jeopardize the Museum’s status as a 501(c)(3) not-for-profit organization
+- Would jeopardize the museum’s status as a 501(c)(3) not-for-profit organization

 - Are too difficult or too expensive to administer in relation to their value

-- Would result in any unacceptable consequences for the Museum
+- Would result in any unacceptable consequences for the museum

 - Are for purposes outside our mission